njpaul/piwifimonitor/README.md

 a series of guides for the build.

 ## Roadmap
+- Roll over log file
+- Push events to other processes via message queue
+- Document the build process of both the outlet and the software
 - Push the docker image to Docker Hub
-- Document the build process of both the outlet and the software
 - Setup as WAP to allow SSH into WAP (for maintenance), but not through router
 - Web server on WAP for monitoring
-- More advanced diagnostics, like checking carrier status or DNS resolution
+- More advanced diagnostics, like checking latency, carrier status, and DNS resolution
 - Hot-reload of configs
 - Convert to POSIX shell script...maybe
 - Make native package